All Products

 Prerequisites

-• If you want to use a RAM user to submit Spark jobs, make sure that the RAM user is added to a Serverless Spark workspace as a member and assigned the developer role or a role that has higher permissions.
+• If you use a RAM user to submit a Spark job, add the RAM user to the Serverless Spark workspace and grant the Developer role or higher.
 For more information, see Manage users and roles.

 Procedure

-Step 1: Download and install the spark-submit tool for EMR Serverless
+Step 1: Download and install the EMR Serverless spark-submit CLI

-2. Upload the installation package to an ECS instance.
-For more information, see Upload and download files.
+2. Upload the installation package to your ECS instance.
+For more information, see Upload or download files.

-3. Run the following command to decompress the installation package and install the spark-submit tool:
+3. Run the following command to decompress and install the EMR Serverless spark-submit CLI:

 Step 2: Configure parameters